carallon/pharos-controller-api/sphinx-src/queryjs/websocket/subscriptions.rst

      - ``1``
    * - ``type``
      - string
-     - One of the remote device types as listed :ref:`below <http-remote-device-types>`
+     - One of the remote device types as listed :ref:`here <http-remote-device-types>`
      - ``"RIO 80"``
    * - ``online``
      - boolean